 A Chip Off the Old Block

 This week’s Torah portion is dominated by the conflict between twin brothers, Jacob and Esau.
-Lost in this drama however is a small story that also appears in the parsha.
-While much has been written about the ethics and meaning behind Jacob’s purchase of Esau’s firstborn rights, and the deception that was employed by Jacob and his mother to secure the blessings from father Isaac, very little attention is given to the seemingly innocuous story that appears in between these two events.
+Lost in the drama however are other events that also appear in the parsha.
+While much has been written and discussed regarding the ethics and meaning behind Jacob’s purchase of Esau’s firstborn rights, and the deception that was employed by Jacob and his mother to secure the blessings from father Isaac, very little attention is given to the seemingly innocuous story that appears in between these two events.

 Lest you thought that poor Isaac is bringing this living-in-the-shadow-of-dad persona upon himself, listen to how the Torah narrates God’s promise to him:

-That’s right, Isaac, you have nothing to do with all these blessings and promises of grandeur – they will all happen thanks to your dear old dad whom God initially made the promises with and “because Abraham obeyed My voice”.
-Poor guy, how is he supposed to forge an identity for himself when God Himself seems to pound home his non-status and lack of individuality; that he is but a carbon copy of his father?
+That’s right, Isaac, you have nothing to do with all these blessings and promises of grandeur.
+They will all happen thanks to your dear old dad whom God initially made the promises with and “because Abraham obeyed My voice”.
+Poor guy, how is he supposed to forge an identity for himself when even God seems to emphasize his lack of individuality; that he is but a carbon copy of his father?

-The truth however, is that it is Isaac’s non-personality that makes him one of our great leaders and gives him a very pivotal role in the future of our people.
-Isaac did exactly what his father did because that was precisely what was needed at this time and place during these initial stages of the creation of Jewish history and destiny.
+But in fact, it’s Isaac’s non-personality that makes him one of our greatest leaders and gives him a very pivotal role in the future of our people.
+Isaac did exactly what his father did because that was precisely what was needed at that time and place during those initial stages of the creation of Jewish history and destiny.

 Abraham was the trendsetter.
-He was the radical monotheist that introduced to those around him and all of mankind this novel concept of One God and all its implications.
+He was the radical monotheist that introduced the novel concept of One God and all its implications to those around him.
 Abraham got the ball rolling and became the man with whom God would make a world-changing covenant.
 He is the founding father of the business in its most literal sense.

 But we all know what happens when a son attempts to take over and continue Dad’s super-successful business.
-Lacking the same creativity of Dad who initiated it all with enthusiasm, hard work and charisma, it is no wonder failure almost always ensues when the kids assume the reins.
+Lacking the same creativity of Dad who initiated it all with his enthusiasm, hard work and charisma, it’s no wonder failure almost always ensues when the kids assume the reins.
 How often have we seen a company or organization tank once the founder can no longer be the engine and its driving force?
 He might get too old to continue or gone altogether, then the kids or disciples take over, and everything soon goes south.

 The second generation always has a tough act to follow.
-It’s a thankless task and takes incredible will-power, discipline, strength and humility to keep afloat the initial success of the previous, founding fathers and mothers.
+It’s a thankless task and takes incredible will-power, discipline, strength and humility to keep afloat the initial successes of the previous generation.
 Status quo is often a crucial link to the continuity of something great and successful.
-Status quo can never be the ultimate goal, but without it in stage two, whatever greatness was accomplished up until that point ends up on the trash heap of good ideas and one-hit wonders.
+Status quo can never be the ultimate goal, but without it at Stage 2, whatever greatness was accomplished up until that point ends up on the trash heap of good ideas and one-hit wonders.

-It is an important life lesson since we all know that the ability to merely continue, to keep what was, is crucial to any life endeavor and success.
+It’s an important lesson since we all know that to simply continue, to keep what was before intact, is crucial to any life endeavor and success.
 Starting a diet and following it on the first day or two is not the challenge.
 Sticking with it into the second, third, fourth and subsequent weeks is the hard part.

 Great people are not always the ones animated by the charismatic Abraham figures.
-Often they are the quiet Isaac-type who go about their business in a solid and consistent manner, forming the bedrock of our societies, of our communities and our families.
-Isaac was the consummate “chip off the old block” indeed – one that provided the necessary material and foundation to build a nation that would end up radically changing the course of history for all time.
+Often they are the quiet Isaac-type who go about their business in a solid and consistent manner, forming the bedrock of our societies, of our communities and of our families.
+Isaac was the consummate “chip off the old block” indeed – one that provided the necessary material and foundation to build a nation that would radically change the course of history for all time.

-And he was talkin’ before I knew it, and as he grew
+And he was talkin’ before I knew it